Ex-detainee of Australia’s offshore detention centre shares fears over UK Rwanda plan

 “This was a kind of psychological torture that led many refugees to attempt suicide, some successfully.”

 According to the Refugee Council of Australia, the 115 refugees on Nauru are living in the community and the processing centres have been closed.
-However, it still costs the government more than $4million a year to hold each refugee or asylum seeker there.
+However, it still costs the government more than AUD$4m (£2.3m) a year to hold each refugee or asylum seeker there.

-For the children on the island the impacts are particularly acute.
+For the children on the island, the impacts are particularly acute.

 Beth O’Connor, a doctor who worked on the island with charity Medecin Sans Frontiers before workers were kicked off in 2019, witnessed children presenting with resignation syndrome.